Normandale Community College

 - The college provides a community dental clinic that accepts public assistance and offers dental services on a sliding fee scale for those living in the southwest metro area.

 - Normandale provides a campus food pantry for students without the financial means to eat every day.
-Normandale’s Campus Cupboard was the recipient of MnSCU’s Academic and Student Affairs award for Innovative Student Affairs Program in 2013-14.
+Normandale’s Campus Cupboard is a recipient of the Minnesota State system's Academic and Student Affairs award for Innovative Student Affairs Program.

 - Normandale has one of the few authentic Japanese Gardens in the State.
 Normandale Japanese Garden is a city landmark, and has received a commendation from Japan for its dedication and work with growing “Spring Wonder,” the first cherry tree hardy enough to withstand Minnesota's cold winters.